Skip to content

 SLOW CONTROL BREATHING

-The act of inhaling fills you with energy and power, and the act of exhaling frees you from your inner fear and makes relaxation possible.
+Inhaling fills you with energy and power, and exhaling frees you from your inner fear and makes relaxation possible.
+Inhale the future, and exhale the past!

-Challenge: You can do this test right now, just out of curiosity.
+Challenge: You can do this test right now out of curiosity.

-Now try what I recommended!
+Now, try what I recommend!

 Your back of the neck and your shoulders will get relaxed; you will feel your breathing slowing down and becoming more controlled.